reergymerej/virtual-drill-sergeant/README.md

 There is a bank of commands that will be issued at random.
 Commands may be disabled/enabled through the web interface.

+To see the list of commands, visit https://cmsvl04jha.execute-api.us-east-1.amazonaws.com/prod/VirtualDrillSergeant/commands.

 ## Wishlist

+* See a list of rules to see which are enabled.

 * Control over which commands are issued select screen to decide on exercises I'd like to see that I can change at any